 One of the mysteries of the English language finally explained.

-(of a person) reach a position that seems appropriate in relation to one's associates.‘they were happy for members of the family to come into the business and find their own level’
+(of a person) reach a position or competency that seems appropriate and natural in relation to one's associates.

 - ‘They seem to have found their level now they have entered the full national leagues.’